twindle-co/twindle/playground/cli/json-to-pdf/Readme.md

 # Theme

- - convert the JSON files to PDF
+ - Simple nodejs CLI application for convert the JSON files to PDF

 # Requirements